What to expect during pregnancy and how you can make sex more comfortable (and also completely amazing).

-So we know pregnancy and hot, hot sex may not be synonymous in your book—but pregnancy doesn't have to mean nine months of abstinence.
-In fact, it definitely shouldn't!
+So we know pregnancy and hot, hot sex may not be synonymous in your book—but pregnancy doesn't have to mean nine months of abstinence (unless you've been told otherwise by your doctor or midwife).
 Everyone is different, but there are some typical patterns you can expect.

 When it comes to sex during pregnancy, here's what you can expect:

-As hormonal levels change, you may find that you're dryer than usual.
+As hormonal levels change, you may find that vaginal tissue is dryer than usual.
+Investing in a good lubrication is key for comfort and enjoyment.
 In your second semester, lubrication can actually increase, which some women find boosts their desire for sex.

 Increased blood flow and sensitivity in the genitals may mean that your orgasms are more intense and pleasurable than ever before.
 Some women experience the first orgasm of their lives—or multiple orgasms—during the second trimester of pregnancy.
 Go get it on, mama.

 Feeling sexy during pregnancy

 You may never feel more feminine, strong or sensual than you do now.
 Many women love their pregnancy curves and discover a new sense of self-esteem.

 Rosier skin, healthier hair and full breasts are just a few of the sexier physical changes of pregnancy.
 The increased blood flow to your genitals may make you feel as though you are in a constant state of arousal.

 How you feel about your body can change, not just from trimester to trimester, but from week to week and even day to day.

 How you partner feels about sex during pregnancy